kaby76/Trash/src/trperf/readme.md

 ## Current version

-0.20.11 Dotnet 7.0 dependency; desc.xml replacement for pom.xml.
+0.20.12 Add -force option to trgen to generate a target.
+Dotnet 7.0 dependency; desc.xml replacement for pom.xml.
 NB: not all Trash tools supported yet.